kernelpanic09/CI-CD/README.md

 # Example CI/CD Pipeline

-This repository demonstrates a basic CI/CD pipeline using [GitHub Actions](https://github.com/features/actions).
-The pipeline includes stages for building, testing, and deploying a simple application.
+This repository demonstrates a comprehensive CI/CD pipeline using [GitHub Actions](https://github.com/features/actions).
+The pipeline includes stages for building, testing, and deploying a simple Flask application.

 ## Table of Contents